fenxuorg/edge-developer/microsoft-edge/accessibility.md

 ---

 # Accessibility
-*"[T]he impact of disability is radically changed on the Web because the Web removes barriers to communication and interaction that many people face in the physical world." [(W3C - Accessibility)](https://www.w3.org/standards/webdesign/accessibility)*
+*"[T]he impact of dicsability is radically changed on the Web because the Web removes barriers to communication and interaction that many people face in the physical world." [(W3C - Accessibility)](https://www.w3.org/standards/webdesign/accessibility)*

 The [World Health Organization](http://www.who.int/topics/disabilities/en/) defines disability as "a mismatch in interaction between the features of a person’s body and the features of the environment in which they live."
 Disabilities can range from situational disabilities, like limited mobility while holding a baby or bright sunlight on a phone, to other physical, auditory, visual, or age-related impairments.